 Beyond a logo, a business card, a good slogan, or photos on social networks, you harbor feelings and emotions about brands, just as you do about the people with whom you come into contact.

-If you want to start selling products, for example, you're not just going to sell your products in a linear way, you're going to build your brand around them.
+If you want to start selling products, for instance, you’re not just going to sell your products in a linear way, you're going to build your brand around them.

-For example, take the brand Nike: this American company founded in 1964, which takes its name from Nike, the Greek goddess of victory, has marked a generation of young and old alike.
+For example, take Nike: this American company founded in 1964, which takes its name from Nike, the Greek goddess of victory, has marked generations of young and old alike.

 Nike is a globally renowned athletic apparel and footwear brand, recognized for its innovative designs and famous slogan “Just Do It.“ Specializing in performance-oriented products, Nike offers a wide range of athletic shoes, apparel, and accessories catering to various sports and active lifestyles.